 PARIS TO MONTREAL

-The most exciting thing about the meal was the wooden cutlery; it’s great to see an airline taking the initiative to reduce the use of plastics onboard.
+However, the wooden cutlery was a nice touch, and it’s great to see an airline taking the initiative to reduce the use of plastics onboard.
 Additionally, there was also a packaged cake for dessert, bread, butter, and a bottle of water.

 MONTREAL TO LOS ANGELES

-Air Canada offers a plethora of drink options like soft drinks, juice, tea, and coffee from Lavazza are offered for free on North American and Caribbean flights.
-And, if you’re smart and pre-plan like me, you can purchase a voucher online before the flight, which cost CAD$10.49 plus tax and offers savings of up to 35% on onboard prices.
-You redeem the voucher for one meal or alcoholic beverage plus two snacks.
-A special code appears on your boarding pass, so keep it handy.
+Air Canada offers a plethora of drink options like soft drinks, juice, tea, and coffee from Lavazza for free on North American and Caribbean flights.
+And, if you’re smart and pre-plan like me, you can purchase a voucher online before the flight, which can save you up to 35% on onboard prices.
+I redeemed mine for one meal or alcoholic beverage plus two snacks.
+The best part?
+The special code appears on your boarding pass, so keep it handy.

 Air Canada’s bistro program offers various meal options such as pizza, wraps, breakfast rolls, and even mac and cheese.
 And if you’re feeling extra fancy, you can even purchase a meal from the premium cabin of the aircraft.
 It’s not advertised on the main bistro menu, but it’s definitely worth asking about.
 Check out the inflight entertainment for the inflight menu or, better yet, ask the crew during your flight.

 The meal service started 20 minutes after takeoff, I inquired about the premium cabin meal and was offered two choices.
 I went with the chicken tagine with pearl couscous, it cost CAD$14.00, was delicious, and the portion size was generous.